Ferrari F12

 The Ferrari F12berlinetta (Type F152) is a front mid-engine, rear-wheel-drive grand tourer produced by Italian automobile manufacturer Ferrari.
 The F12berlinetta debuted at the 2012 Geneva Motor Show, and replaced the 599 grand tourer.
-The naturally aspirated 6.3 litre Ferrari V12 engine used in the F12berlinetta has won the 2013 International Engine of the Year Award in the Best Performance category and Best Engine above 4.0 litres.
+The naturally aspirated 6.3 litre Ferrari V12 engine used in the F12berlinetta won the 2013 International Engine of the Year Award in the Best Performance category and Best Engine above 4.0 litres.
 The F12berlinetta was named "The Supercar of the Year 2012" by car magazine Top Gear.
 The F12berlinetta was replaced by the 812 Superfast in early 2017.

 In 2014, the F12berlinetta was awarded the XXIII Premio Compasso d'Oro ADI.
 Accepting the award was Ferrari's Senior Vice President of Design, Flavio Manzoni.

 Specifications

 Engine

 The F12berlinetta uses a 6262 cc, naturally aspirated 65° V12 engine of the Ferrari F140 engine family.
-Displacement is shared with the FF, but the F140 FC version installed on the F12 generates a power output of 740 PS at 8,250 rpm and 690 Nm of torque at 6,000 rpm, making it the fourth most powerful Ferrari road car produced to date, only surpassed by the LaFerrari, F12tdf and its successor, the 812 Superfast.
+Displacement is shared with the FF, but the F140 FC version installed on the F12 generates a power output of 740 PS at 8,250 rpm and 690 Nm of torque at 6,000 rpm, making it the most powerful Ferrari road car ever when it was launched.

 The engine in the F12berlinetta has been designed to be more efficient than that of the 599, as well as more powerful.
 The engine management system is fitted with Ferrari's HELE start-stop system to reduce fuel consumption when idling.
 Ferrari reports that the F12berlinetta can achieve 18 mpgimp – a 30% improvement over the 599 – and produces CO2 emissions of 350 g/km.